vlngf/OilMetagenomesDB/README.md

 + [Anknowlegments](#anknowlegments)

 ## Description
-This list contains information of oil connected metagenomes which include crude oil samples, samples from the different part of oil production system in oil fields, also the samples from contaminated soil and water.
+This list contains information of oil connected metagenomes which include crude oil samples, samples from the different parts of oil production system in oil fields, also the samples from contaminated soil and water.
 This database is crucial for the use of metagenomic oil samples in machine learning.
 It follows the FAIR data organization principles.
-In here you can find the name of publications, years of publications, DOI, type of samples, geographic location of sample collection, and associated physical or chemical conditions.
+Here you can find the name of publications, years of publications, DOI, type of samples, geographic location of sample collection, and associated physical or chemical conditions.

-The database will release bug fix updates on issues from the github that have been reported every half a year.
-You can always create the issues and make a tag to become our contributor.
+The database will release bug fix updates on issues from the GitHub that have been reported every half a year.
+You can always create new issues and make a tag to become our contributor.

-Our next update will include a web-based application for user-friendly addition of new specimen information to the database.
+Our next update will include a web-based application for the user-friendly addition of new specimen information to the database.

 <span id="usage"></span>
 ## Usage [![Up](assets/image/git_img_up.png)](#top)